dojo/docs/index.rst

 Dijit
 =====

-Dijit is Dojo's themeable, accessible, easy-to-customize UI Library.
+Dijit is Dojo's theme-able, accessible, easy-to-customize UI Library.
 There are many widgets to choose from, so be sure to check out the :ref:`quickstart <quickstart/index>` guide which covers the basics.
-Dijit requires ``dojo.js`` and other Core modules.
+Dijit requires ``dojo.js`` and other `Dojo Core`_ modules.

 * :ref:`Dijit Reference <dijit/index>`